Braxton Hicks Contractions

 Are there any tests for Braxton Hicks contractions?

-There’s no reason to test for Braxton Hicks contractions, but if you’re having them and your doc suspects it could be preterm labor, she may do some fetal monitoring tests to record the length and duration of your contractions, as well as the heartbeat of your fetus.
+There’s no reason to test for Braxton Hicks contractions, but if you’re having them and your doctor suspects it could be preterm labor, she may do some fetal monitoring tests to record the length and duration of your contractions, as well as the heartbeat of your fetus.
 Or your doctor may check for other signs of preterm labor, like dilation of your cervix or the presence of certain proteins.

 How common are Braxton Hicks contractions?